DevNet Lab 17 -- Automated testing with pyATS and Genie

 - Collect the two router IPv4 out-of-band interface addresses

-We start by adding a `[secrets]` section to the pyats configuration file:
+Start by adding a `[secrets]` section to the `pyats` configuration file:

 ```bash